-You'll probably have heard ‘workplace pensions’ mentioned in the media, which all employers legally have to set up for their employees over the next few years.
-This process is called ‘automatic or auto-enrolment’ and millions of people already now have one of these types of pension.
+You'll probably have heard ‘workplace pensions’ mentioned in the media, which all employers legally have had to set up for their employees over the last few years.
+This process is called ‘automatic or auto-enrolment’ and millions of people now have one of these types of pension.
 Find out if this could apply to you and more about the way we look after our workplace pension here at Prudential.

-Some employers already provide a company pension scheme as part of their employment package to help employees save for their retirement.
+All employers now have to provide a company pension scheme as part of their employment package to help employees save for their retirement.
 These work by your employer paying into the scheme and usually topping up any payments you may also make.
-These payments are generally deducted directly from your pay (though sometimes are taken through salary exchange or
+These payments are generally deducted directly from your pay (though sometimes are taken through salary exchange orarrangements).
+The government may also add tax relief to your pension payments.
+Tax rules can change and the impact of taxation (and any tax relief) depends on your circumstances.

 Company pension schemes offered by employers are managed in two ways.
 Either under a trust, where trustees look after the pension plan in accordance with the scheme rules.
 Or nowadays, many employers arrange for a ‘workplace pension’ with a pension provider, such as Prudential.

-All employers in the UK will have to meet the government requirements to help their employees save for retirement by 2018.
+All employers in the UK have had to meet the government requirements to help their employees save for retirement since 2018.

-All employers in the UK will have to meet the government requirements to help their employees save for retirement by 2018 – with the rules applying to large employers first, and smaller employers later, as set out by the government.
+All employers in the UK have had to meet the government requirements to help their employees save for retirement since 2018 – earlier for larger employers.
 Whether you are entitled to a workplace pension will depend on your age and earnings.
-Your employer is required to give you details about the new ‘auto-enrolment’ rules when they apply to them.
+Your employer is required to give you details about the ‘auto-enrolment’ rules when they apply to them.

 So if you’re employed, and your employer hasn’t already told you about auto-enrolment (and you’re not already a member of your employer’s company pension scheme) you may want to ask them about when auto-enrolment will apply or for details about their scheme and if you can join.